thewildjacko/week8/README.md

 a) Concurrency means doing **multiple**  things at once.

-b) In Swift's concurrency, the term "main actor" is often used in place of **main thread**..
+b) In Swift's concurrency, the term "main actor" is often used in place of **main thread**.

 c) The main challenge of concurrent programming is that the **order** of operations can change.